ninhnguyen01/SQL-Project/README.md

 2) Created a logical model that describes the conceptual model developed above in as much detail as possible.

-3. Included a data dictionary.
+3) Included a data dictionary.

+4) Wrote SQL queries.

 Note: We chose MAMP (mostly) as our application to import the database and execute the SQL queries.
 It can also be duplicated with MYSQL and Oracle SQL.
 Please be aware of slight syntax differences if you wish to replicate our project with your chosen SQL Rdbms.